-When applying for loans, you should know your rights.
-Your rights are protected when applying for loans.
+When working with your lenders, you should know your rights.
+Your rights are protected against lenders that do not follow the rules.

 Loan Modifications through the Home Affordable Mortgage Program (HAMP) have expired.
 This was a great program for Debtors.
 No matter what type of loans you apply, you should know your rights as a debtor.